Assessments for 2-18s

 You will receive one appointment.

-You will meet two therapists when you arrive, one of whom will spend time with your child while the other will spend time with you as parents.
+You will meet two therapists, one of whom will spend time with your child while the other will spend time with you as parents.
+If your appointment is for a remote assessment you will need to have two separate devices in two separate rooms.
 The appointment lasts for around four hours (either a whole morning or a whole afternoon).
 If you are a two-parent family both of you need to attend.

-We will liaise with your local speech and language therapist if you have one and invite them to attend as well, either in person or by Skype.
+We will liaise with your local speech and language therapist if you have one and invite them to attend as well, either in person or remotely.
 This will mean that we can decide together how best to help your child.

-Your assessment will be funded by Action for Stammering Children.
+Your child’s assessment will be funded by the NHS / the Stuttering Foundation.

 We are not UK residents